SudeeptaGiri/AI-Career-Navigator/README.md

 2. npm run dev
 ```

-2) To start our python server using local host -
+2) To start our Python server using a local host -
 Go to Terminal and enter the following commands :

 ```
-1. cd recommandation
+1. cd recommendation
 2. pip install pandas
 3. pip install scikit-learn
 4. pip install flask
 5. python app.py
 ```

-The problem statement we are working on is : "Making career choices and AI based counselling accessible to every child at secondary level along with aptitude tests and detailed career paths."
+The problem statement we are working on is: "Making career choices and AI-based counseling accessible to every child at a secondary level along with aptitude tests and detailed career paths."

 Our solution aims personalized recommendations, job descriptions, and salary insights to help students make informed decisions and optimize their educational pathways, using AI.